Wall of Fame II

 "Life Path represents the decision people have to make in order to have a good life or a bad life."
 It is about choices and opportunities and always, nature, which can be a beautiful garden or a riveting sunset or a destroyed and barren world.
 The planning that went into this piece was a big part of its success, and as you can see, Lauren has a strong and unique voice with lots to say.
 I can't wait to see what she will create next!

 Molly Egg Tempera on panel

 I love how Camilla adds her own voice to a subject and uses her imagination, as in this fantastic eye illustration.
-Other subjects she tackled this winter and spring of 2021 include OC portraits, egg tempera landscape, Sumi inkbrush, and acetate layered light work using an xacto knife.
+Other subjects she tackled include OC portraits, egg tempera landscape, Sumi inkbrush, and acetate layered light work using an xacto knife.
 Also, Camilla's generous spirit and sense of humor truly shine when we need them most.